WWE Rumors: Vince McMahon Contacted Former World Champ To Return, But Was Turned Down – ‘Not Going Back Ever’

 Del Rio was suspended in mid-August of 2016 for his first violation of WWE’s wellness policy, and this led to his ultimate release.
 He first went to the independent circuit, WCPW, WAW, and WWC before returning to Impact Wrestling about a month ago.

 There are a few wrestlers and other superstars who may not ever set foot in WWE again even though all fans insist to “never say never.”
-Alberto El Patron, though, appears to be going the way of Scott Steiner as all bridges are likely burned by this point and it is hard to imagine him in Vince McMahon’s company ever again.
+Alberto El Patron, though, appears to be going the way of Scott Steiner as all bridges are likely burned by this point, and it is hard to imagine him in Vince McMahon’s company ever again.

-Alberto Del Rio has had two runs in WWE during his wrestling career and they have both been quite successful, but neither one of them ended well.
+Alberto Del Rio has had two runs in WWE during his wrestling career, and they have both been quite successful, but neither one of them ended well.
 It is actually rather strange that Vince McMahon and WWE would want to bring him back at all, but he is a former world champion and very talented in the ring.
 Still, even with his relationship to Paige going strong, it doesn’t seem as if Del Rio (Patron) will ever be back in the company’s ring again.

 [Featured Image by WWE]